leanor64/5A_SAT/README.md

 You're implementation should pass all unit tests with the exception of the tests in `test_clause.cpp` (if you plan on implementing the unit propagation using counters, you don't need to implement a Clause-class).
 Especially the unit propagation tests will be used to determine your grade for this TP.

+## Exercises

+### 1. Basic Structures
+First we will focus on the implementation of the structures that we use for representing the problem: Variable and Literal.
+A Variable is more or less just an ID identifying a variable in the SAT-formula.
+A Literal represents one of two values that a variable can take.
+Since the variables are boolean, the only possible values for let's say a variable `x` are `x` and `¬x`.

+Follow the documentation in `Solver/basic_structures.hpp` to implement all the necessary functions.
+Remember that the implementation goes in the file `Solver/basic_structures.cpp` (simply replace all the method bodies).

+Test your implementation by building and running the test target `test_basic_structures`.